PapenfussLab/PathOS/Dockish-PathOS/README.md

 Dockerised PathOS is implemented as a set of cooperating containers that work together to create a working system.
 This is shown schematically [here](https://github.com/PapenfussLab/PathOS/tree/master/Dockish-PathOS/Containers.png).

-# To bring up an instance
+## To bring up an instance

-- install docker
-- clone/download the PathOS docker configuration
+- clone/download this repository
 - obtain a WAR file for PathOS, and a tar file with the commandline utilities.
 - copy PathOS.war into the docker/pathos-tomcat directory